getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 A standard page is generally a single page such as a **blog post**, **contact form**, **error page** etc. This is the most common type of page that you will create.
 By default a page is considered a standard page unless you tell Grav otherwise.

 When you download and install the **Base Grav** package, you are greeted by a standard page.
-We covered creating a simple standard page in the [Basic Tutorial][basic].
+We covered creating a simple standard page in the [Basic Tutorial](../../basics/basic-tutorial).

 #### Listing Page